Cross-Campus Climate Solutions Course: Climate Responses & Response-Ability

 Course Format: We will use a “flipped classroom” model.
 Half of the course will be asynchronous and in the form of video modules on climate solutions, the majority of which come from the University of California’s Bending the Curve project.
 The remaining half of the course will be synchronous.
 These weekly in-person class sessions will include discussion of what we learned about climate solutions in the video modules, points of connection with the associated department’s discipline(s), and applications in our region.

-Quote from Spring 2022 Climate Responses student: “It was helpful to connect with climate concerned peers because it created a sense of community and made me realize just how many more people there are in the world who are equally concerned about climate change and are motivated to do something about it!
+Quote from a previous Climate Responses student: “It was helpful to connect with climate concerned peers because it created a sense of community and made me realize just how many more people there are in the world who are equally concerned about climate change and are motivated to do something about it!
 That was reassuring and gave me hope for our future.”

 Course #